caoting-dotcom/multiBranchModel/README.md

 This error is most likely caused by no root access.
 Root is required for energy measurement.
 If you don't want to profile the energy, please pass `--no_root` to `run_pipeline.py`.

+### Incorrect energy result

+The energy result can be incorrect if your phone is connected via USB.
+Please use WiFi ADB if you want to profile the energy accurately.

 ## Code structure

 - src/mbm-pycls: The model generation and training are based on [pycls](https://github.com/facebookresearch/pycls).
 It is included in this repo as a submodule.
 Our modifications involve commits from [fc4fc5](https://github.com/kaleid-liner/mbm-pycls/commit/fc4fc503e7d0f4f9fbf369b068d45af191d8c5e9), mainly including: